How is this financial industry game-changer doing after twelve years of business?

 What does Credit Karma do?

-The newest feature at Credit Karma is its auto insurance comparison tool, announced in fall of last year.
-As a company that is constantly trying to disrupt the financial industry, this is no exception.
+The newest feature at Credit Karma is its auto insurance comparison tool.
+As a company that is always trying to disrupt the financial industry, this is no exception.
 However, it’s not the most successful attempt.
 (More on this below.)

 Credit Karma is best known for other financial services, most famously for credit score monitoring.
 Here’s a rundown of their services: